 We use swing equations to describe the rate of change of frequency at each bus.
 This motivates the following system dynamics (e.g. \cite{Bergen_Vittal}),

-In system~\eqref{sys1} the time-dependent variables $p^M_j$ and $\omega_j$ represent, respectively, the mechanical power injection and the deviation from the nominal value\footnote{A nominal value is defined as an equilibrium of \eqref{sys1} with frequency equal to 50Hz (or 60Hz).} of \icl{the} frequency at bus $j$. \ak{The time-dependent variable $d^c_j$ represents the deviation from the nominal value\footnote{A nominal value of the controllable demand, $d^{c,nom}$, is a constant demand value selected by the users.
+In system~\eqref{sys1} the state $\omega_j$ represents the deviation from the nominal value\footnote{A nominal value is defined as an equilibrium of \eqref{sys1} with frequency equal to 50Hz (or 60Hz).} of {the} frequency at bus $j$. \ak{Moreover, the state $\eta_{ij}$ represents the power angle difference\footnote{The variables $\eta_{ij}$ represent the angle difference between buses $i$ and $j$, i.e. $\eta_{ij} = \theta_i - \theta_j$, where $\theta_j$ is the angle at bus $j$.
+The angles themselves must also satisfy $\dot{\theta}_j = \omega_j$ at all $j \in N$.
+This equation is omitted in \eqref{sys1} since the power transfers are functions of the phase differences only.} and $p_{ij}$ the power transmitted from bus $i$ to bus $j$.} \ak{In addition, the mechanical power injection at bus $j$ is denoted by $p^M_j$.} The \ak{variable} $d^c_j$ represents the deviation from the nominal value\footnote{A nominal value of the controllable demand, $d^{c,nom}$, is a constant demand value selected by the users.
 The variable $d^c_j$ represents the deviation of the actual controllable demand from $d^{c,nom}_j$.
-For convenience in presentation, $d^{c,nom}_j$ is incorporated in $p^L$. } of controllable demand at bus $j$.} The quantity $d^u_j$ is also a time-dependent variable that represents the uncontrollable frequency-dependent load and generation damping present at bus $j$.
-Furthermore, the quantities $\eta_{ij}$ and $p_{ij}$ are time-dependent variables that represent, respectively, the power angle difference\footnote{The variables $\eta_{ij}$ represent the angle difference between buses $i$ and $j$, i.e. $\eta_{ij} = \theta_i - \theta_j$, where $\theta_j$ is the angle at bus $j$.
-The angles themselves must also satisfy $\dot{\theta}_j = \omega_j$ at all $j \in N$.
-This equation is omitted in \eqref{sys1} since the power transfers are functions of the phase differences only.}, and the power transmitted from bus $i$ to bus $j$.
-The constant $M_j > 0$ denotes the generator inertia. \ak{Moreover, the constant $p^L_j$ denotes the frequency-independent load and the nominal value of the controllable load at bus $j$, and $\ell =\vect{1}^T_{|N|} p^L$ its aggregate value throughout the network.} We study the response of system~\eqref{sys1} at a step change in the uncontrollable demand $p_j^L$ at each bus $j$.
+For convenience in presentation, $d^{c,nom}_j$ is incorporated in $p^L$.} of controllable demand at bus $j$.
+The \ak{variable} $d^u_j$ represents the uncontrollable frequency-dependent load and generation damping present at bus $j$.
+The constant $M_j > 0$ denotes the generator inertia. {Moreover, the constant $p^L_j$ denotes the frequency-independent load and the nominal value of the controllable load at bus $j$, and $\ell =\vect{1}^T_{|N|} p^L$ its aggregate value throughout the network.}